 - 13.1 Reducing apparent size and mass of buildings through architectural design that subdivides the building into horizontal components consisting of a base, middle, and top is preferred. - 13.2 Incorporate setbacks and stepbacks into building design to reduce their visual impact. - 13.3 Subdivide large building mass through the addition of architectural features and material articulation. - 13.4 Avoid long or continuous blank wall planes and monotonous wall treatments.
 Incorporate projections, recesses, or other architectural variation into wall planes to provide strong shadows and visual interest and help the eye divide the building into smaller parts. - 13.5 Provide physical and visual access points every 100- to 300-feet, subdividing building mass at regular vertical intervals.

-Response: The building massing elements provide varied architectural components that modulate and articulate the façade both vertically and horizontally, providing a base, middle and top.
-The ground floor is articulated with the movement, texture, relief and layering of elements creating depth and shade enhancing the pedestrian experience.
-These features also help to reduce the overall scale of the building and provide visual interest.
+Response: The proposed building elements provide varied architectural components that modulate and articulate the façade both vertically and horizontally through building form expression and textural features.
+These elements bring a pedestrian scale to the design and provide visual interest.